Simulation-Decomposition/simdec-python/joss/paper.md

 results.

 SimDec offers a novel visual way to understand the intricate role that uncertainties play.
-Thanks to a clear API and our dashboard, we are making uncertainty analysis accessible to everyone.
+Thanks to a clear Python API and an interactive web dashboard, making uncertainty analysis accessible to everyone.

 # Statement of need

 From real life experiments to numerical simulations, uncertainties play a crucial role in the system under study.
-With the avenment of Artificial Intelligence and new regulations such as the AI Act or the *Better Regulation Guideline*, there is a growing need for explainability and impact assessments of systems under uncertainties.
+With the advent of Artificial Intelligence and new regulations such as the AI Act or the *Better Regulation Guideline*, there is a growing need for explainability and impact assessments of systems under uncertainties.